 fatty material (called atheroma) within their

-wall of your artery it can lead to a blood clot
+from one of your arteries it will lead to a

-- If the blood clot blocks the an artery to
+- If the blood clot blocks an artery to your

 - If the blood clot blocks an artery to